Top international official in Bosnia bans denial of genocide - News Break

 Bosnian Serbs also have honored their wartime leader Radovan Karadzic and military commander Ratko Mladic as heroes, although both have been convicted of genocide and sentenced to life imprisonment by Hague-based tribunal.
 Murals featuring Mladic and Karadzic can be seen in many towns in Republika Srpska, which is the name for the Serb entity in Bosnia.

-Inzko said his decision was not aimed at nations but individuals.
-Recognizing the guilt of individuals allows people to unburden themselves from the weight of the past, and move on towards a more promising future, he insisted.

-In Sarajevo, the Bosnian capital, the prosecutor’s office said it would monitor any statements by individuals or groups and act in accordance with the legal changes.
+In Sarajevo, the Bosnian capital, the prosecutor's office said they will monitor any statements by individuals or groups and act in accordance with the new amendments.

-Kada Hotic, from the Mothers of Srebrenica group for relatives of the victims, said such a law should have been brought earlier.

-“I welcome the decision anyway,” she said.
-“Without acceptance, there is no forgiveness, and I will not forgive until someone pleads for forgiveness.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.